DreamOfTheRedChamber/leetcode/README.md

      3. use test cases to walk through logical branches of the code
   2. talk about sections which could be refactored/improved, but was done in a certain way in an interview setting
   3. tell interviewer I have finished the problem

+### input-specification <a id="input-specification"></a>
+* array
+	* Is array sorted
+	* Given two arrays, which one's size is bigger
+	* Whether could modify entries inside array
+* linkedList
+	* doubly or singly linkedlist
+* search related problems
+    * return boolean or specific result
+	* whether duplicates exist inside array
+* hashmap
+	* histogram-related problem, character set
+* String parser related problems
+    * whether the string contains space
+    * how are tokens separated, using comma, slash or something else
+* Binary search tree
+    * whether there are duplicated values.
+If yes, how are they stored (left <= middle < right)

 ### smells for refactoring and optimization <a id="bad-smells"></a>
 * code length > 100
 * too many if statement checking for boundary cases